Glenn Talbot

 The character has appeared in various media adaptations, including novels, video games, animated films and TV series.
-In the 2003 film Hulk, he was portrayed by Josh Lucas, while Adrian Pasdar portrayed him in the Marvel Cinematic Universe television series Marvel's Agents of S.H.I.E.L.D.
-In the latter, he is an adversary and later begrudging ally to S.H.I.E.L.D. before becoming the show's version of Graviton.
+In the 2003 film Hulk, he was portrayed by Josh Lucas, while Adrian Pasdar portrayed him in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D.
+In the latter series, he is an adversary and later begrudging ally to S.H.I.E.L.D. before becoming the show's version of Graviton.

 Publication history

-Glenn Talbot was created by Stan Lee and Steve Ditko in 1964 and first appeared in the Hulk feature of Tales to Astonish #61.
-He was a key character in the series' long-running story arc in which Bruce Banner/Hulk is suspected of being a communist traitor, and would remain a part of the Hulk's supporting cast long after Tales to Astonish had been renamed The Incredible Hulk.
+Glenn Talbot was created by Stan Lee and Steve Ditko in 1964 and first appeared in Tales to Astonish #61.
+He was a key character in the series' long-running story arc in which Bruce Banner/Hulk is suspected of being a communist traitor, and remained a part of the Hulk's supporting cast long after Tales to Astonish had been renamed The Incredible Hulk.